duncanleung/duncanleung.com/content/posts/2020-05-10-serverless-pseudo-parameters-reference-another-lambda.md

 ## Generating an AWS Lambda API endpoint

-A handy trick to reference an AWS Lambda API endpoint is to use <a href='https://www.serverless.com/plugins/serverless-pseudo-parameters/' target='_blank'>serverless-pseudo-parameters</a> and <a href='https://www.serverless.com/framework/docs/providers/aws/guide/variables/' target="_blank">Serverless variables</a> to create the endpoint URI that can be passed to lambda function through an environment variable.
+A handy trick to reference an AWS Lambda API endpoint is to use <a href='https://www.serverless.com/plugins/serverless-pseudo-parameters/' target='_blank'>serverless-pseudo-parameters</a> and <a href='https://www.serverless.com/framework/docs/providers/aws/guide/variables/' target="_blank">Serverless variables</a> to create the endpoint URL that can be passed to lambda function through an environment variable.

 Consider the two lambda functions defined in this `serverless.yml`: